 Cut your dowel rod into 2-3” sections (you’ll probably want a small saw or hacksaw to cut these) and slide a small wheel on one side and a larger wheel on the other side.
 You can glue these together if you like, but they usually fit pretty snugly even without glue.

 Paint your small wooden stars gold.
 Trace the star shape onto the back of some gold glitter paper.
 Cut out the stars and glue them to the fronts of the wooden stars and attach the star to the top of the tree.
 Set out your trees and admire your work!

 See, not too difficult at all for such a cute result!
-The yarn is such a pretty texture and you can use whatever colors you want so your trees will match your scheme perfectly.
+The yarn is such a pretty texture and you can use whatever colors you want so your trees will match your scheme perfectly and these are really cute below a Christmas wreath as well.
 You could also do color blocked versions and switch yarn colors 1/3 of the way up the tree or make stripes as well!
+If you aren’t the DIY type, you can also buy some already made and get to the decorating part sooner!
 Happy decorating! xo.
 Laura

 Credits // Author and Photography: Laura Gummerman.
 Photos edited with A Beautiful Mess actions.